JSJitsu/ai-battle-website/README.md

 cp config-template.js config.js
 ```

-Don't forget to fill _config.js_ with your information!
+The most important pieces of information to add to  _config.js_ are the database user and database password.
+Everything else can be skipped for now.

-Install necessary dependencies.
+#### Dependency Installation

 ```sh
 npm install
 bower install
 ```

-Set up the database tables.
+#### Add Database Tables

 ```sh
 database/initialize.js